Check out our daily events to see what’s happening on your next Zoo visit.

 The Maryland Zoo is a popular field trip destination, especially in April, May and early June.
 If you want to avoid the field trip crowds, plan your visit for Mondays or Tuesdays when there are generally less school groups.
 Alternatively, most groups leave the Zoo around 1:00pm or 1:30pm, so you might want to visit in the Spring afternoons which are less crowded.

-Daily from 10:30am – 3:00pm.
-The Giraffe Feeding Station is open regularly in the regular season starting March 1st.
+Daily from 10:30am – 3:00pm, weather permitting in the Zoo’s regular season.
+During the winter season (December-February) the Giraffe Feeding Station is open from Fridays thru Sundays, 11am-2pm and select Mondays including January 20, 2014 (MLK Day) and February 17, 2014 (President’s Day).
+However, weather and temperatures will determine daily operations during the winter season.
 Stand eye-to-eye as you feed a giraffe at the Zoo’s Giraffe Feeding Station. $2 per branch of leafy browse.
 Click here to learn more.